 Note that a $4 cost is usually much less than your insurance copay for the same generic drug.
 Generic drugs are also almost always less expensive than brand-names at pharmacies, whether you are paying a copay amount, or the full out-of-pocket retail price.

 A caution about generic levothyroxine

-Most practitioners do not have concerns about use of generic liothyronine, PTU, and methimazole.
+Most practitioners do not have concerns about use of generic thyroid drugs such as liothyronine, PTU, and methimazole.
 There are, however, concerns about generic levothyroxine.

 Every time you get a refill of generic levothyroxine, you can receive a batch made by a different manufacturer.
 This means that you can have significant variations in the drug’s potency.
 This can lead to undermedication or overmedication.
 This is particularly concerning for thyroid cancer survivors, who are keeping their thyroid stimulating hormone (TSH) level suppressed to prevent cancer recurrence.

 If you require TSH suppression, or have fluctuations in test levels and symptoms on generic levothyroxine, your healthcare provider may recommend avoiding a generic, and taking a brand name levothyroxine.
 Brand name levothyroxine typically has consistent potency with each refill.